sameerdash2/comment-viewer/README.md

 - Input direct links to a comment
 - Works well on mobile

+### Usage / APIs

+You can open the website directly to a video by supplying the video ID as a URL parameter `v`.
+Example: https://commentviewer.com/?v=4VaqA-5aQTM.
+The `v=` value can also be a full YouTube URL itself, or the URL to a linked comment/reply.

 ### Changelog
 For new changes, check out the [changelog](CHANGELOG.md).